 Points for Purchases

-The Navy Federal Flagship Rewards Card gives you 2 points for every dollar you spend on your card, not including the following charges/purchases:
+The Navy Federal Flagship Rewards Card gives you 3 points for every dollar you spend on your travel and two points on everything else, not including the following charges/purchases:

 - Balance transfers